 The purpose of the site review was to document current conditions and features of the property and surrounding environs.
-The project plan included two site visits in accordance with the Ministry of Tourism, Culture and Sport (MTCS) recommendation for property evaluation.
-Access was granted by the property owner.
-The site review was undertaken on September 20, 2016.
-Consultant team members present at the site review were: M. Létourneau, L. Smith, K. Hoyle, E. Eldridge, A. Barnes and C. Uchiyama.
-Also present during the site review were the current property owner and S. Schappert from the Town of Oakville.
-A second site review was undertaken on October 18, 2017 when consultant team members A. Barnes and C. Uchiyama met with representatives of the Mississaugas of the New Credit First Nation Department of Consultation and Accommodation to tour the site and discuss the property and its surrounding context.
+The project plan included two site visits in accordance with the MTCS recommendation for property evaluation.
+A site review was undertaken on September 20, 2016.
+Consultant team members present at the site review were: M. Létourneau, L. Smith, E. Eldridge, and C. Uchiyama.
+Also present during the site review were the current property owners and representatives of their consultant team, and S. Schappert from the Town of Oakville.